Child Abuse and Neglect Reporting Act (CANRA)

 2. Complete an Information/Consultation Call Form with the details of the inquiry

-3. Map the form to the case-carrying/ER CSW
+3. Forward the Information/Consultation Call form to the case-carrying/ER CSW

 3. Attach the completed form to the referral and/or case record.

-4. Forward the CSW Information/Consultation Call Form to the SCSW for final review and approval.
+4. Forward the CSW Information/Consultation Call Form to the Supervising Children's Social Worker (SCSW) for final review and approval.

 APPROVALS